jergensturdley/soc-analyst-toolkit/README.md

 # SOC Analyst Toolkit - Chrome Extension

-A comprehensive Chrome extension for SOC analysts featuring IOC analysis, snippet management, and browser-wide text expansion capabilities.
+A comprehensive Chrome extension for SOC analysts featuring IOC analysis and a popup-based snippet library for search and copy.

 ## 🚀 Features